On this page:

 Assistant choir conductor

+Rebecca is a senior experienced creative arts teacher at Cleveland District State High School, specialising in music, art and drama.
+Rebecca graduated from Griffith University with a Bachelor of Education specialising in music and has been teaching for 30 years.
+She has established the vocal program at Cleveland District State High School and is the director of the Senior Vocal Ensemble and Senior C Club.
 Rebecca has also directed numerous international school vocal workshops from Osaka, New Zealand, Singapore, UK and the USA and has collaborated on showcase performances, musicals, eisteddfods, official ceremonies and beginner band camps.
 Rebecca has a passion for choral instruction and classroom teaching and in these fields, she nurtures personal student growth and empowers her students to succeed.
-She has been involved with CGEN since 2005 and has been an assistant choir conductor for the past 14 years.
+She has been involved with CGEN since 2005 and has been an assistant choir conductor for the past 15 years.

 Kirsten Drinnen